pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation/installing-on-kubernetes.md

 ---
-title: "Installation"
+title: "Installing on Kubernetes cluster"
-linkTitle: "Installation"
+linkTitle: "Installing on Kubernetes cluster"
 weight: 1
 description: >
-  This page describes how to install a piped.
+  This page describes how to install Piped on Kubernetes cluster.
 ---

 ## Prerequisites